patbonecrusher/my-brain/today I learned/functional programming/How to use print to debug functional pipeline.md

 This is a real PITA.

 There is however a more 'functional' way to inject log output in a functional pipeline.
 Ramda provides a function called `[tap](https://ramdajs.com/docs/#tap)` which runs a given function with a supplied value, then returns the value, unchanged.
-This is like the *identity* function with the ability to perform some side effect.
+This is like the *identity* function with the ability to perform some side effects.

 ```javascript
 const add1AndMultiplyBy2 = R.pipe(